JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7996 days**.

-And here is a just a random fact -  **In 1952, the first TV toy commercial aired.
-It was for Mr. Potato Head**.
+And here is a just a random fact -  **The biggest disco ball in the world has a diameter of 2.41 meters and 137.89 kilograms.
+It also has 6,900 mirror squares on it**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)